Graphic Design

 Recommended Prerequisite: GD 213 and GD 312

-GD 330: Illustration
+GD 330: Illustration & Animation I

-GD 422: Identity System Design
+GD 422: Logo and Branding Design

 This advanced graphic design course provides an extensive introduction to the design of corporate, institutional and product identity systems.
 Applications of identity design systems include (but are not limited to) logos, collateral materials, publications, packaging, environmental graphics and digital media.
 An emphasis is placed upon the design of contextually relevant and meaningful applications.